A Mere 12 Data Points per Year

 Them or Us

-Each device in the first set of tools for Method #1 requires direct interface with the utility meter.
+Each device in the set of tools for Method #1 above requires direct interface with the utility meter.
 Consequently, we more appropriately should think of that hardware as linking to “the Utility’s meter.”
 Not so much for us as for them.
 Of course, this makes perfect sense.
 Recall that the main purpose for these meters remains the same as it ever was: billing.

 Measure and Manage Energy Behind the Meter